eccenca/cmem-plugin-reason/README.md

 The IRI of the output graph for the reasoning result.

-:warning: Existing graphs will be overwritten.
+⚠️ Existing graphs will be overwritten.

 ### Reasoner